 Spending on pet healthcare in the U.S. continues to skyrocket.
-It is estimated that the total American pet industry expenditure for 2017 will reach $69.36 billion, up from $66.75 billion in 2016.
+It is estimated that the total American pet industry expenditure will reach $69.36 billion, up from $66.75 billion in 2016.
 Supplies, over the counter medicine, and vet care accounted for just over $30 billion of the 2016 figure.

 In this guide, we will delve into why pet healthcare costs are so high and breakdown where the spend is going.
 We will also look at the types of pets that cost owners the most on healthcare and those that cost the least.
 In doing so, we will identify common ailments associated with different breeds, the associated treatments, and what they cost on average.

 We have included the following sections in our guide: